Working with Virtual Machines and Applications

 -

-When the page loads, you will see an error.
-This is because the Windows web servers are not able to currently connect to the database VM after it’s migration.
+When the page loads, you will see an error, something must be wrong.
+This is because the Windows web servers are not currently able to connect to the database VM after it’s migration.

-To fix the connectivity issue, we need to create a Service for the database VM so that it can be accessed by the web servers. -
+To address our connectivity issue, we will need to create a service for the database VM so that it can be accessed by the web servers. -

 Once again, navigate to Networking → Services and press Create Service.
 Replace the YAML with the following definition: